-Right now, addressing the immediate prevention, health, and economic consequences of COVID-19 is everybody’s first priority.
+Right now, addressing the immediate prevention, health, and economic consequences of COVID-19 is everybody's priority.
 These near-term issues are likely taking most of your attention, but if you have room left to consider the longer-term implications of the pandemic for your planning career, read on.

 The planning job market has been very strong in the years leading up to this moment.
 As you might imagine, the pandemic will lead to layoffs and fewer new hires.

 During the Great Recession, some planning graduates could not find planning employment: some were delayed in entering the profession and some left it permanently to work in other fields.
 This led to a shortage of mid-career planners in the recent boom.

 Going forward, government agencies will have less tax revenue.
 Consulting, design, and creative agency clients may pull back, and nonprofit organizations will be squeezed.
 Of course, stimulus spending and economic recovery programs may create focused opportunities such as economic development.